Voltaire Gazmin: Relationship with the Aquino family

 On December 21, 1969, then-Lieutenant Gazmin married his long-time fiancée, Rhodora Hernández, with Senator Benigno S. Aquino Jr. serving as principal sponsor.
 Like Gazmin, Senator Aquino was also born and raised in Tarlac.

 When Ferdinand Marcos, the 10th president of the Philippines, declared martial law on September 21, 1972, Senator Aquino and several high-ranking politicians from the opposition were arrested and imprisoned.
-Aquino and Senator Jose Diokno were secretly transferred from Fort Bonifacio in Taguig to Fort Ramón Magsaysay in General Tino, Nueva Ecija.
+Aquino and Senator José W. Diokno were secretly transferred from Fort Bonifacio in Taguig to Fort Ramón Magsaysay in Laur, Nueva Ecija.

 Aquino would continue his seven years of imprisonment in Laur, coincidentally having Gazmin as jailer at the detention facility.
 Gazmin at the time was District Commander of the 1st Military Service Detachment, Military Service Unit of the Army.
 Adhering to his oath as a professional soldier, and following conditions set under Martial Law, Gazmin discreetly monitored Aquino's status and welfare.
 He would extend courtesies to Aquino's wife, Corazon, when she visited her husband.
 During Senator Aquino's 40-day hunger strike, Gazmin would secretly bring milk to the detention cell and oversee the solon's daily medical check-up.

 President Marcos later granted Senator Aquino permission to travel to the United States for a much-needed heart operation on May 8, 1980.
 Aquino would return to the Philippines on August 21, 1983, only to be assassinated at the tarmac of the airport now bearing his name.
 The President in November 1985 later called for a snap election, and a widowed Corazon Aquino, petitioned by the masses, to run against him under a united opposition.
 Gazmin was still on assignment in Mindanao when the People Power Revolution overthrew the Marcos government and installed Corazon Aquino as the 11th President on February 25, 1986.